Devilance: Fictional character biography

 Devilance the Pursuer was once one of the most respected minions of Darkseid, lord of Apokolips, as the hunter who captured and brought back his prey to his master for many years.
 Devilance was tapped to track and destroy Darkseid's hated rivals, the Forever People.
-When he found them on an island in the Pacific Ocean, the Forever People switched places with the Infinity Man.
-Devilance and Infinity Man engaged in a terrible battle that destroyed the small island they were fighting on.
-Both of them appeared atomized and were presumed dead, although later Infinity Man returned to assist the Forever People again.
-Devilance was not seen for years.
+When he found them on an island in the Pacific Ocean, the Forever People summoned Infinity-Man.
+Devilance and Infinity-Man engaged in a battle that destroyed the small island they were fighting on.
+Both of them are presumed dead; although Infinity-Man returns to assist the Forever People, Devilance is not seen again for years.

-Devilance resurfaces in DC's weekly comic series 52, where he is substantially larger than he was portrayed in the past.
-He is on a remote alien planet where Starfire, Adam Strange and Animal Man are stranded.
+Devilance resurfaces in the 2006 series 52, where he hunts Starfire, Adam Strange and Animal Man on a remote planet where they are stranded.
 It is revealed that Devilance has captured Starfire.
 Adam Strange and Animal Man search for her but fall victim to his traps and are also captured.

-Three days and two nights by in-story time, Devilance seems to believe the trio saw something only the gods (such as himself) were meant to.
-Thus, being "The God of the Pursuit", Devilance took it upon himself to catch them.
-The team manage to burn Devilance's face and escape his clutches.
-They also steal his lance in hopes of using it as a power source for their space cruiser.
-Devilance is last seen bound by the very vines that once held his captives.
-It is also of note that, as Starfire stated during her escape, the whole planet they are on seems to be a trap set by Devilance himself.

-He catches up with their spaceship only to be killed by Lobo.
+After escaping from Devilance, the three leave the planet on their space cruiser.
+Devilance catches up with their spaceship, only to be killed by Lobo.

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-In the pages of Dial H for Hero, Devilance was seen with DeSaad, Kalibak, Tigra, Steppenwolf, and the Parademons when Robby Reed's Mister Thunderbolt side used the Y-Dial to split Miguel Montez into the Reign of the Supermiguels during their raid on Apokolips.
+Devilance is resurrected following The New 52 and DC Rebirth relaunches, which rebooted the continuity of the DC universe.

 Powers and abilities

-Devilance the Pursuer has superhuman strength and a high degree of immunity to physical injury.
-Possibly much of his strength and resistance to injury is due to his ability to increase his own physical density.
+As a New God, Devilance possesses superhuman strength and a high degree of immunity to physical injury.
+He is also able to increase his own physical density.
 Devilance also has many undefined powers that enable his body to adjust to and undo the effects of various kinds of weaponry or super powers used against him.
 For example, his body can adjust to extreme temperatures.